smartfog/fogflow/doc/en/source/scorpioIntegration.rst

 The following examole shows how to perform the above steps using vechile example
 ===================================================================================

-Vechile operator at location '/application/operator/NGSI-LD-operator/alertForSpeedInNGSILD' according to the speed define in entity.
+Vechile operator at location '/application/operator/NGSI-LD-operator/alertForSpeedInNGSILD' take decision according to the speed define in entity.
 The operator publish a result entity on NGSILD broker if speed > 50

-Do something
+Get vechile Entity on NGSILD broker
 ===================================================================================

 step1: create vechile entity on orion broker